 Have a plan and know what you really want to get out of your job search

 Would you consider freelance work?
 Would you be open to a contract and if so, what would be the minimum length that you would consider?
 Or are you solely focused on finding your next permanent opportunity?
-Really knowing what you want to get out of your search will help you stay focused and achieve your goal.
+Really knowing what you want to get out of your job search will help you stay focused and achieve your goal.
 Also know the type of role that you would be ideally suited for, or that you want to get into.
 Don't just send out multiple applications, willy-nilly, to any job ad because you think that you could do it.
-There's obviously a lot of experienced people who have found themselves out of work at the moment.
-There's 100’s of applications for every job.
-Make sure that you are staying focused on what you would be the best fit for and that you're not setting yourself up to disappointment by just applying to any job that you find on SEEK or LinkedIn.
+There are obviously a lot of experienced people who have found themselves out of work at the moment.
+There's 100's of applications for every job.
+Make sure that you are staying focused on what you would be the best fit for and that you're not setting yourself up for disappointment by just applying to any job that you find on SEEK or LinkedIn.

 If getting back into work is your priority, you need to make it your priority.
 So don't get distracted.
 Don't think, I need to do the shopping today and then I've got to go to the gym and I'll pop to the post office.
 Jobs are not just going to come to you, so be dedicated.
 Set yourself a time every day to stay focused on your job search.
 Apply to some roles.
 Reach out to some connections on LinkedIn.
 Re-engage with the recruiters that you registered with.
 Having a plan and dedication to finding your next role is really going to benefit you.

 Keep a record of all of the roles that you're applying for

 Keep an Excel spreadsheet of every job ad you applied to and the date that you applied.
 This will help you stay organised and allow you to follow up on all of those applications that you've made.

 I'll share a bonus tip on how to correctly manage the follow-up process.
 It's a three point plan.

 - Quite often, if the role is on SEEK or on LinkedIn, it will have details of the hiring manager that's responsible for that ad, so make a note of that person.